 Naturally, other types of permits will include specific documents.
 For example, the student visa will include the letter of acceptance to the University or the School for which the applicant has applied.
 This type of visa, like several others, will also include proof of financial means during the applicant’s stay (for student visas, this can be the school tuition).

 Please remember that the list of required documents above is not an exhaustive one and the Spanish authorities are entitled to ask for additional documents or clarifications, as needed.
 Each application is unique and depends on the particular situation of the applicant.
 This is why we recommend reaching out to our specialists during the early stages of the application, as soon as you decide to immigrate to Spain.
+Residency in Spain is also available for family members of an EU citizen may be obtained by family members of a Spanish citizen or a citizen of another Member State of the European Union who live in Spain and are not nationals of that country.
+This is possible if they have lived legally in Spain for 5 years in a row and the family relationship that was the basis for the issuance of their residence card is still present, or if they continue to be entitled to residence as a family member.

 Long-term visa applications are generally processed with one month after submission.
 Non-lucrative residence visas have a longer processing period, of approximately three months.
 The applicant, in person, collects the visa from the Consular Post or Diplomatic Mission.
 It is possible for an authorized representative to collect the visa on his behalf.
 One of our immigration lawyers in Spain can help you with legal representation issues.